Schaka/naviseerr/README.md

 Currently, the code is only published as a docker image to [GitHub](https://github.com/Schaka/naviseerr/pkgs/container/naviseerr).
 If you cannot use Docker, you'll have to compile it yourself from source.

+Only a JVM based image is published at this point.
+A GraalVM native image requires too many workarounds at this point.
+Speeding up development times and making sure everything works as expected after running locally is more important at this stage of the project.
+I may pick up a native image build later on again.

 ### Setting up Docker

 - follow the mapping for `application.yml` examples below